FreeRTOS/FreeRTOS-Libraries-Integration-Tests/README.md

 2. Unity Test Framework is used to run the tests.
 See [Unity](https://github.com/ThrowTheSwitch/Unity) for integration guide.

 ### Getting Started
+Follow these steps to set up the tests:
 1. Take FreeRTOS-Libraries-Integration-Tests as a submodule in your project.
 2. Copy config_template/test_execution_config_template.h and config_template/test_param_config_template.h to a project location in the build path, and rename them to test_execution_config.h and test_param_config.h.
 3. Include relevant files into the build system.
 If using CMake, qualification_test.cmake and corresponding test cmake files in `src/` can be used to include relevant files.